Hikaru Nakamura: 2024: Third Candidates Tournament and Norway Chess

 In August Nakamura participated as a wild card in the ten-player St. Louis Rapid and Blitz, part of the Grand Chess Tour.
 He compiled an even score in the rapid section of the tournament (+2−2=5) and a +3 score in the blitz section (+9−6=3).
 Overall he finished third in the tournament behind winner Alireza Firouzja and runner-up Wesley So.
 Nakamura played in Chess.com's Speed Chess Championship in August and September.
 He qualified for the in-person semifinals by defeating Jose Martinez (14–8) and Ian Nepomniachtchi (14½–9½) in online matches.
 He lost his semifinal match to Alireza Firouzja (16–11) but won the consolation match against Hans Niemann (21–9) to take third place in the tournament.

 Nakamura played in the Global Chess League, a rapid-play team event held in London in October.
-Playing on the top board for the American Gambits team, he compiled a +2 record (+3−1=6) including wins against Alireza Firouzja, Maxime Vachier-Lagrave and Viswanathan Anand.
-His team finished fourth in the six-team tournament.
+Playing on the top board for the American Gambits team, he scored 6/10 (+3−1=6), leading the team to finish fourth in the six-team tournament.
 Also in October Nakamura played the Chess 9LX tournament at the St. Louis Chess Club, a ten-player rapid round-robin event in Fischer random chess.
-His record of 7/9 (+6−1=2) earned second place, but his sole loss against tournament winner Fabiano Caruana cost him the chance at first.
+His record of 7/9 (+6−1=2) earned second place, half a point behind tournament winner Fabiano Caruana.

 The World Rapid and Blitz Championships in December were a disappointment for Nakamura.
-He finished with 7.5/13 in rapid (+5-3=5) and 8.5/13 in blitz (+6-2=5) to end well behind the leaders in both events.
+He finished with 7½/13 in rapid (+5−3=5) and 8½/13 in blitz (+6−2=5) to end well behind the leaders in both events.
 During 2024 Nakamura frequently played in Chess.com's online Titled Tuesday blitz tournaments.
-For the year he won more of the tournaments than any other player and earned the site's Titled Cup award for 2024, 4.5 points ahead of five-time world champion Magnus Carlsen.
+For the year he won more of the tournaments than any other player and earned the site's Titled Cup award for 2024, 4½ points ahead of five-time world champion Magnus Carlsen.

 During 2024, after further comments by Vladimir Kramnik alleging that Nakamura's online win streaks were suspicious, Chess.com asked statistician Jeff Rosenthal to examine Nakamura's results on the platform.
 Rosenthal later published a paper based on his analysis which concluded that "the observed streaks are comfortably within the range of statistical expectation" and "do not provide evidence of cheating or suspicious behavior".